phillyco/phillyco-repo1/README.md

-# phillyco-repo1
+# PHILLYCO repo
-testing zenhub and slack integrations
+A repo for testing Zenhub, Github, and Slack integrations together.